Tyrrhenians: Late references

-Possible connection with Sea Peoples
+Conjectured identification with the Teresh (Sea Peoples)

-It has been hypothesised that the Teresh, who appear among other Sea Peoples in a number of Ancient Egyptian inscriptions from 1200 to 1150 BC, may be the same people as the Tyrsenians.
+The identification of the Tyrsenians with the Teresh (Egyptian: trš.w), a group attested in Egyptian records of the late second millennium BC, remains a longstanding hypothesis without scholarly consensus or direct archaeological evidence.
+Academic scholarship has increasingly undermined the broader assumptions on which this equation rests, including genetic studies of Etruscan populations that found no evidence of a recent migration from Anatolia or the Aegean into central Italy.
 (Note: "Already in the 1840s Egyptologists had debated the identity of the "northerners, coming from all lands," who assisted the Libyan King Meryre in his attack upon Merneptah.
 Some scholars believed that Meryre's auxiliaries were merely his neighbors on the Libyan coast, while others identified them as Indo-Europeans from north of the Caucasus.

 It was one of Maspero's most illustrious predecessors, Emmanuel de Rougé, who proposed that the names reflected the lands of the northern Mediterranean: the Lukka, Ekwesh, Tursha, Shekelesh, and Shardana were men from Lydia, Achaea, Tyrsenia (western Italy), Sicily, and Sardinia."
 De Rougé and others regarded Meryre's auxiliaries – these "peoples de la mer Méditerranée" – as mercenary bands, since the Sardinians, at least, were known to have served as mercenaries already in the early years of Ramesses the Great.
 Thus the only "migration" that the Karnak Inscription seemed to suggest was an attempted encroachment by Libyans upon neighboring territory.)